pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_publish-and-subscribe.md

 5    meta: Any,
 6    usePost: Boolean,
 7).async { result -> /* check result */ }
 ```

 Parameters:
-- message (Any, required): Payload.
+- message (required): Any.
+Payload.
-- meta (Any, default: not set): Metadata for filtering.
+- meta: Any.
+Metadata for filtering.
-- usePost (Boolean, default: false): Use POST.
+- usePost: Boolean.
+Default false.
+Use POST.

 ### Sample code
 ```
 1
 ```

 ### Response

-`fire()` returns PNPublishResult?:
+Returns PNPublishResult?
-- timetoken (Long): Publish timetoken.
+- timetoken: Long.

 ## Signal

 Available in entities: Channel

-Send a lightweight signal to all channel subscribers.
+Sends a signal to all subscribers of a channel.

-- Prerequisites:
+- Prerequisites and limitations
-  - Initialize with publishKey.
+  - Initialize PubNub with publishKey.
   - Create a Channel entity.
-  - Payload size limit: 64 bytes (excluding URI/headers).
-For larger, contact support.
+  - Payload size limited to 64 bytes (excluding URI/headers).
+For larger payloads, contact support.

-- Signal vs. Message:
+- Signal vs. Message
-  - Size: Signals 64B; Messages up to 32KB.
+  - Payload size: Signal 64B; Message up to 32KB.
-  - Cost: Signals cheaper.
+  - Cost: Signals lower cost.
   - Persistence: Signals not stored; Messages can be stored.
-  - Push: Signals cannot trigger push; Messages can.
+  - Push notifications: Signals cannot trigger; Messages can.
-  - Use case: Signals for non-critical (e.g., geolocation), Messages for general use.
+  - Use cases: Signals for non‑critical streams (e.g., geolocation).
-  - Metadata: Signals no meta; Messages support meta.
+  - Metadata: Signals do not support meta; Messages do.

-- Channel separation: Use separate channels for signals vs messages for better recovery.
+Channel separation: Use separate channels for signals and messages for better recovery.

 ### Method(s)
 ```
 1val channel = pubnub.channel("myChannel")
 2